 By David J. Willis, J.D., LL.M.

-Asset protection lawyers often hear such questions as "What documents should be included or created when forming a new LLC?" or "Why is it necessary to do anything more than file a bare minimum, one-page Certificate of Formation?"
+Texas asset protection lawyers hear such questions as "What documents should be included or created when forming a new LLC?" or "Why is it necessary to do anything more than file a bare minimum Certificate of Formation?"

 Clients asking such questions are usually motivated by a desire to keep things both simple and inexpensive.
-They may suspect that lawyers want to over-complicate simple projects with lengthy documents in order to collect higher fees.
-After all, in Merry Old England (from whence much of our law is derived), lawyers were actually paid by the word–this is true–and barristers of the day were therefore rewarded for creating long documents full of obscure verbiage.
+They suspect that lawyers want to over-complicate projects with lengthy documents in order to collect higher fees.
+After all, in Merry Old England (from whence much of our law is derived), lawyers were actually paid by the word–this is true–and solicitors of the day were rewarded for creating long documents full of obscure verbiage.

 It is not just the quantity of LLC documentation that matters but its quality and sophistication.
-LLC documents should contain asset protection clauses and provisions from the very beginning of the process - and that means the Certificate of Formation.
-This firm's COF is several pages long and includes reference to such matters as series specifications, notice of restrictions on sale or transfer or membership interests, and division of membership interests into Class A and Class B (Class B has few rights and is reserved for creditors).
-Since the COF is a filed document and public record, creditors are put on notice from the outset that this particular company is the real thing.
-Going after the assets of its individual members will be nearly impossible.
+LLC documents should contain asset protection clauses and provisions from the very beginning of the formation process.
+Formation documents can be several pages long and include reference to such matters as series specifications, notice of restrictions on sale or transfer or membership interests, and division of membership interests into Class A and Class B. Since the Certificate of Formation is a filed document and public record, creditors are put on notice from the outset that this particular company is the real thing.
+LLC documents should include:

 (4) signed and issued membership certificate(s);